retrocomputacion/retrobbs/readme.md

 Renders menu option `label` for assigned `key` in the selected `style` keylabel template, the `toggle` boolean switches between odd/even styles.<br>The result is sent to `conn`

 ### RenderDialog(conn,height,title):
-Renders the background for file view/play/transfer dialogs.
+Renders the background/area for file view/play/transfer dialogs.
 `conn`: Connection object
 `height`: Desired height in rows for the dialog `title`: Optional title string